Prosper I

 Background issues

-It had long been suspected that presbyopia, an age-related reduction in the ability of the eye to see clearly at near distances, had the potential to limit the productivity of adult workers who rely on vision to perform task at near.
-Before 2018 there were no randomised controlled trials demonstrating the link between near vision and workplace productivity.
-Earlier studies contained no control groups, and the outcome assessed were not precisely defined.
+It had long been suspected that presbyopia, an age-related reduction in the ability of the eye to focus clearly at near distances, could significantly limit the productivity of adult workers reliant on near vision to perform tasks.
+However, before 2018, no randomised controlled trials had conclusively demonstrated the link between near vision and workplace productivity.
+Earlier studies lacked control groups, and the outcomes assessed were not precisely defined.

 Trial design

-PROSPER (PROductivity Study of Presbyopia Elimination in Rural-dwellers) was the first randomised controlled trial to demonstrate a significant increase in relative productivity of more than 20% among intervention-group members in this rural cohort of mostly female participants, with a low-cost and widely accepted intervention of near glasses for correction of presbyopia.
-PROSPER I was an investigator-masked, randomised trial carried out in Assam, India.
-751 consenting adults were randomly assigned to either the intervention group or control group.
-People in the intervention group received reading glasses at the beginning of the trial.
-People in the control group will receive free glasses at the end of the trial if they need them.
+PROSPER (PROductivity Study of Presbyopia Elimination in Rural-dwellers) was the first peer-reviewed randomised controlled trial to confirm a substantial increase in relative productivity—over 20%—among the intervention-group members in a rural cohort, primarily composed of female participants.
+The intervention was simple and widely accepted: low-cost near glasses for the correction of presbyopia.
+Completed in 2018, PROSPER I was an investigator-masked, randomised trial conducted in Assam, India, involving 751 consenting adults (predominantly women) who were randomly assigned to either the intervention group or control group.
+Participants in the intervention group received reading glasses at the start of the trial, while those in the control group were offered free glasses at the end of the trial if needed.

 Outcomes